Uncertainty quantification in fine-tuned LLMs using LoRA ensembles: Datasets

 \subsection{Size}

-For MMLU STEM and Social Studies datasets, we merge the development and validation sets to create the training set and use the original test split as the validation set, as in \cite{wang2023lora}.
+For MMLU STEM and Social Studies datasets, we use the original test split as the validation set, as in \cite{wang2023lora}.
 For CQA dataset we use the standard training and validation splits.
 The topics in the MMLU dataset are categorized into STEM, Social Studies, Humanities, and Other, following the classification defined in \cite{hendryckstest2021}.